-Standard linear SEMs generally assume that the observed endogenous variables, the observed exogenous variables, the latent endogenous variables, and the latent exogenous variables are jointly distributed normally with mean $\mu$ and variance matrix $\Sigma$ .
+Standard linear SEMs generally assume that the observed endogenous variables, the observed exogenous variables, the latent endogenous variables, and the latent exogenous variables are jointly distributed normally with mean μ and variance matrix Σ .
 In this formulation, we include the e error variables among the latent exogenous variables.

-Generalized SEMs drop the observed variables from the joint-normality assumption.
-Instead, generalized SEMs treat the observed exogenous variables as given and produce estimates conditional on their values.
+Generalized SEMs drop the observed variables and categorical latent variables from the jointnormality assumption.
+Generalized SEMs treat the observed exogenous variables as given and produce estimates conditional on their values.
 This seems a minor difference, but for some researchers it has important implications.